 Will you write a recommendation letter for me?

-I try to accommodate recommendation requests, but realize that my value to you is usually either neutral or negative if all you’ve done is taken a big lecture class with me.
+I try to accommodate recommendation requests, but realize that my value to you is usually limited if all you’ve done is taken a big lecture class with me.
 There are two exceptions.
 If you do extremely well in my class, I can usually brag about you even if I don’t really know you (but even here, think about the limits of my effectiveness).
 If you do extremely poorly in my class and there is a compelling reason for your poor performance, I can sometimes address that issue.
-But outside of these circumstances, all the office hours visits in the world will not make me more likely or better equipped to write a recommendation letter for you.
-It’s not your fault.
-It’s a function of the class format and assessments.

-I am much more equipped to write letters for students who have taken seminars with me or who have otherwise been engaged in substantive writing projects with me.
+I am better able to write letters for students who have taken seminars with me or who have otherwise been engaged in substantive writing projects with me.

 If you ask me to write a recommendation letter, please include: (1) your resume; and (2) a brief statement explaining why you are interested in whatever you are asking me to recommend you for, why you think you are a good candidate for this opportunity, and why you think I am a good person to write your letter.

 Will you serve as a reference for me for my bar application?

 Yes, if you are a current or former law student of mine and you give me enough advance notice.
 Please be sure to include any instructions and deadlines in your request.

 Should I try to get a judicial clerkship after graduating from law school?